atom/github/docs/how-we-work.md

 ##### Process

 1. Isolate work on a feature branch in the `atom/github` repository and open a pull request.
+Remember to add the pull request to the current sprint board.
 Title-only pull requests are fine.
 If it's _really_ minor, like a one-line diff, committing directly to `master` is also perfectly acceptable.
 2. Ensure that our CI remains green across platforms.
 3. Merge your own pull request; no code review necessary.